 Clinical Testing and Work-Up

-In addition, in those affected individuals who exhibit few signs, a thorough clinical examination and x-ray imaging tests of the craniofacial area can demonstrate the subtle expression of certain characteristic features (e.g., hypoplasia of zygomatic arches) associated with TCS.
-Because TCS shares several physical features that may occur in other craniofacial syndromes, many researchers suggest that stronger diagnostic confirmation be made through molecular genetic testing and/or, in some cases, a careful, detailed family history.
+In addition, in those affected individuals who exhibit few signs, a thorough clinical examination and X-ray imaging of the craniofacial area can demonstrate the subtle presence of certain characteristic features (e.g., hypoplasia of zygomatic arches) associated with TCS.
+Because TCS shares several physical features that may occur in other craniofacial syndromes, many researchers recommend that diagnostic confirmation be made through molecular genetic testing and/or, in some cases, a careful, detailed family history.

 There is no cure for TCS.
 Treatment is directed toward the specific symptoms that are apparent in each individual.
 Treatment may require the coordinated efforts of a team of specialists.
 Pediatricians, pediatric ear, nose and throat specialists (pediatric otolaryngologists), pediatric dentist, pediatric nurse, plastic surgeon, speech pathologists, audiologists, ophthalmologists, psychologists, geneticists, and other healthcare professionals may need to systematically and comprehensively plan an affect child’s treatment.